Open Now — 24/7 Plumbing

 Impermeable surfaces like concrete and asphalt block water absorption and contribute to runoff.
 Consider installing permeable pavers, gravel, porous concrete, and asphalt in driveways, patios, and walkways.

-These materials allow rainwater to filter through the surface and penetrate the soil below, reducing runoff flow rate and volume.
-Ensure an uncompacted base layer of gravel below permeable surfaces for proper drainage.
+These materials allow rainwater to filter through the surface and penetrate the soil below, reducing excess water runoff flow rate and volume.
+For proper drainage, ensure an uncompacted base layer of gravel below permeable surfaces.

-Permeable options are more expensive upfront but pay off over time by reducing flooding and the need for drainage infrastructure.
-Also, limit paved areas overall and use organic mulch or native ground cover plants to absorb moisture.
+Permeable options are more expensive upfront but pay off over time by reducing flooding and the need for effective drainage systems.
+Also, paved areas should be limited overall, and organic mulch or native ground cover plants should be used to absorb moisture.
 With the thoughtful design of hardscapes and softscapes, you can naturally use permeable surfaces to drain and divert water.

 Remember these best practices as you maintain and improve your yard’s design.
 Strategic landscaping tailored to enhance natural drainage patterns can make all the difference in protecting your home from the ravages of water damage.